5 Causes of Skin Dullness (And How to Brighten Things Up)

 Hydration is the answer to many of our skin concerns, including dullness.
 Why?
 Think of a fresh coat of paint.
 When it’s wet, it looks glossy.
 But as it dries, it becomes matte.
 Skin works similarly; when it becomes dehydrated (a.k.a. lacking water), it loses its “gloss”.

 You can’t achieve that dewy, glass-like complexion without sufficient hydration.
 Aesthetician Shari Friedman specifically recommends adding both hyaluronic acid and antioxidants to your routine to immediately restore radiance.
 Get both with the Sunday Morning Antioxidant Oil-Serum, which delivers a boost in softness and glow.
+If you’re looking for something more lightweight, our Moisture Maker Hydrating Hyaluronic Serum is ideal for those with a drier skin type looking for all of the quick-absorbing moisture benefits you love in a hydrating serum.
 You can also incorporate a vitamin C-rich moisturizer into your routine to get both brightening and hydrating benefits at once.

 Don’t forget to include the skin below your chin, too.
 Use a Retinol Body Lotion to not only hydrate thirsty skin, but also brighten up dull legs, shoulders, and more.